MagdalenaHenke/tictactoe/README.md

 A simple single-player tic-tac-toe game based on React.

-A live version is deployed at https://tictictactactoetoe.herokuapp.com/
+A live version is deployed at https://tictictactactoetoe.herokuapp.com/ (Well, was deployed there before Heroku made the hobby plan not free anymore... :) )

 Notes and thoughts about implementation choices and further work in https://github.com/MagdalenaHenke/tictactoe/blob/master/LenasNotes.txt